Overcoming Location and Ranging Challenges to

 Ranging, Triangulation and Doppler

 There are other techniques to establishing global location besides GNSS.
 As an example, we have done a lot of work with satellite communications on the ARGOS network; by sending a transmission from a device to the ARGOS satellite network, the position of the device can be calculated using the Doppler effect on the received signal by the satellites.
 There are pros and cons to alternative approaches; this solution is not as accurate as a GNSS solution but it can operate with a lower overall power consumption which will benefit battery operated equipment.
 This makes the ARGOS solution very popular in animal tracking applications, for example.
+You can read about one of our ARGOS implementations to track replica boats in the Southern Ocean as part of Project Erebus.

 Another aspect of location is the positioning of a device from another nearby device, in other words its range.
 Ranging (establishing range) can be very useful in a number of forms, for example if a shopper walks into range of a particular shop’s WiFi signal, it is possible to push an advert or offer to that person’s phone.
 Another scenario might be an asset within a company coming into range of a particular Bluetooth transmitter within a building allowing the location of that asset to be established to a relatively small area.
 Examples of this include a heart monitoring machine within a hospital or a shopping trolley in a supermarket (allowing other services such as promotional messages to be sent to a screen or device on the trolley).